The Clever Hans Mirage: A Comprehensive Survey on Spurious Correlations in Machine Learning: Methods

 \subsubsection{Contrastive Learning}

-Contrastive learning has emerged as a promising approach in machine learning, particularly effective in addressing spurious correlations.
-This method was common in the self-supervised learning paradigm which can learn generalized representations.
-A notable implementation of this approach is Correct-n-Contrast (CnC) \cite{zhang2022correct}.
-CnC begins by training an ERM model to identify samples within the same class but with dissimilar spurious features.
-Following this, it employs a robust model trained through contrastive learning.
-This model is designed to learn similar representations for same-class samples, despite the presence of varying spurious features.
-The end result is a more generalizable and resilient model, capable of distinguishing between essential and non-essential features, thus mitigating the influence of spurious correlations.
+Contrastive learning, a popular approach within self-supervised learning, has shown promise in addressing spurious correlations.
+The Correct-n-Contrast (CnC) method \citep{zhang2022correct} first trains an ERM model to identify samples within the same class that vary in spurious features, and then uses contrastive learning to encourage similar representations for these samples.
+The resulting model is better able to distinguish between essential and non-essential features.